Guardians of the Universe: Powers and abilities

 Functionally immortal, Guardians resemble short (approximately 4 feet [120 cm] tall), large-headed, white-haired pale blue humans wearing red robes with their emblem, the Green Lantern symbol, on the chest.
-They possess vast knowledge, durability, awareness, flight, and psionic powers manifested through green plasma energy drawn from the most stable color of the emotional spectrum, green (willpower).
+They possess vast knowledge, flight, telepathy, psionic and cosmic powers manifested through green plasma energy drawn from the most stable color of the emotional spectrum, green (willpower).
 Although, since it has been said that they chose the most stable color of the spectrum, it is possible that the Guardians may have limited access to all colors.
 In Green Lantern: Rebirth, Kyle Rayner is recorded saying that Ganthet could crack a planet in half with a thought and have been shown able to stagger Superman-Prime and the Anti-Monitor.
 The Guardians display the power of time travel as they send a time-lost Kyle Rayner back to his present timeline.

 Appearance

 The Guardians usually appear as diminutive, blue-skinned humanoids wearing red robes and white tabards bearing their crest, the Green Lantern symbol.
 The appearance of the male Guardians is modeled after former Prime Minister of Israel David Ben-Gurion.

-After their rebirth, the females are typically bald and have female characteristics, such as breasts, more noticeable eyelashes and lips, and tend to be less wrinkled and aged looking.
-Their male counterparts tend to have short, unkempt, white hair, and to be more wrinkled and aged looking.
-One long going inconsistency between artists has been the relative size of the Guardians' heads to their short bodies, most artists designing them with larger heads to suggest their larger brains and alien anatomy, whereas others have been shown to draw near enough human-like proportional heads.
-Another difference has been their ears, which have been seen to be human-like, and on other occasions, to be elf-like.
-Their eye color also frequently changes between artists, usually between blue and green.
+After their rebirth, the females are typically bald and appear younger than males.
+Their male counterparts tend to have short white hair, and to be more wrinkled and aged looking.
+One long going inconsistency between artists has been the relative size of the Guardians' heads to their short bodies, most artists designing them with larger heads, whereas others have been shown to draw near enough human-like proportional heads.
+Another difference has been their ears, which have been seen to be human-like, and on other occasions, to be pointed and elf-like.

-The Guardians' attire originally featured a long red robe with a stylized, Dracula-like collar, and their symbol emblazoned on the chest.
+The Guardians' attire originally featured a long red robe with a stylized collar and their symbol emblazoned on the chest.
 Following their rebirth, this changed to them wearing a long red robe with a more scholarly collar, and a white tabard with their emblem on the chest area.
 They have also been shown by some artists to wear white undershirts, the sleeves of which can be seen sometimes under the robe's sleeves.
 Though their feet are not usually seen beneath their robes, they have been shown to wear red, pointed shoes.